Updated: February 18, 2026

 No, Portugal allows dual citizenship, so acquiring another nationality will not result in the loss of Portuguese citizenship.

 Portugal taxes residents on their worldwide income.
-However, Portugal holds double taxation agreements and treaties with many countries, helping to avoid its citizens getting taxed twice on the same income.
+However, Portugal holds double taxation agreements and treaties with many countries, helping to avoid its citizens being taxed twice on the same income.

 Yes, Portuguese citizenship grants the right to live, work, and travel across the European Union, as well as access to EU education and healthcare systems.